Agoric/documentation/main/distributed-programming.md

 the JavaScript standard - common to web browsers, Node.js, and embedded devices.
 SES provides a secure platform for executing programs, which means that it's possible to run code you don't completely trust, without being vulnerable to its bugs or bad intentions.
-The hosted code runs in an immutable realm has no access to ambient authority by default.
+The hosted code runs in an immutable realm that has no access to ambient authority by default.
 The hosting code can provide access to disk or network or other services, and any authority not granted is inaccessible to the hosted code.